x13a/Wasted/README.md

 Also you can limit the maximum number of failed password attempts.
 After the limit exceeded device will be wiped.

+The app works in `Work Profile` too.
+You can use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
+Then you can wipe this profile data with one click without wiping the whole device.

+Only encrypted device may guarantee that the data will not be recoverable.

 ## Example

 Broadcast message: